 Dr. João Carlos Moreno de Sousa

-Mini bio: João Carlos Moreno de Sousa (Bogotá, 1989) studied archaeology at Institute of Prehistory and Anthropology of Goiás, in the Pontifical Catholic University of Goiás (BR).
+Bio: João Carlos Moreno (Bogotá, 1989) studied archaeology at Institute of Prehistory and Anthropology of Goiás, in the Pontifical Catholic University of Goiás (BR).
 He obtained a Master’s Degree at the Museum of Archaeology and Ethnology, University of São Paulo (BR).
 In 2019, he obtained a PhD at the National Museum, Federal University of Rio de Janeiro (BR), and part of his PhD was carried out in the University of Exeter (UK), working closely with Bruce Bradley at the Laboratory of Experimental Archaeology.
 The Masters’ Degree and the PhD projects were both funded by CAPES.